 Diabetes prior to the start of your policy?

 If you are new to private medical insurance and suffer from a chronic condition such as diabetes prior to the inception date, it is essential you confirm your condition at the point of quotation.
 In most cases, your condition would be excluded from cover if there is no known medical cure.
 If diabetes has been diagnosed prior to the start date of your cover, you must make your broker or insurer aware.

 Is health insurance for diabetics really available?

 At SMP Healthcare our experts are happy to give you guidance as to what cover is available and from which providers.
 We talk to you about your own specific medical conditions and then speak to the underwriters for you.
 Please do not hesitate in calling to make the most of our knowledge and expertise in relation to any aspect of your healthcare cover and policy benefits.

-If you are covered by a company Cash Plan you can use some of the benefits towards treatment of symptoms that occur due to your diabetes.
-There are many different providers of Cash Plans.
-They all offer different levels of benefits, as a rule these include dental, optical, chiropody and physiotherapy with holistic therapies such as reiki and naturopathy.
+If you are covered by a company cash plan, you can use some of the benefits towards treatment of symptoms that occur due to your diabetes.
+There are many different providers of cash plans.
+They all offer different levels of benefits.
+As a rule, these include dental, optical, chiropody and physiotherapy with holistic therapies such as reiki and naturopathy.
 The level of benefits you received depends on the monthly premium you pay.

 The NHS offers excellent levels of cover for people with chronic conditions.
-If you are on the end of a very long waiting list, then you do have the option to self-fund your treatment in a private hospital or facility.
+If you are at the end of a very long waiting list, then you do have the option to self-fund your treatment in a private hospital or facility.
 Costs and appointment times do vary by consultant and treatment type.
-We would recommend that you contact your local private hospital for clarification of any charges and appointment waiting times.
-If you cannot access insurance for diabetics then self-funding your treatment is an option.
+We would recommend you contact your local private hospital for clarification of any charges and appointment waiting times.
+If you cannot access insurance for diabetics, then self-funding your treatment is an option.